anhadgill23/Shopify_challenge_2/README.md

 The purpose of this exercise is to setup the endpoints and create databases with the right relationships between them.
 Shops have many products, products have many line items, orders have many line items and shops have many orders.

 CRUD functions can be performed on shops and products.
 Products are nested resources inside shops.

-To look at the final order, visit http://localhost:4000/orders
+To look at the line items, visit http://localhost:4000/line_items To look at the final order, visit http://localhost:4000/orders